Accommodation for Exchange Students

 Accommodation offers from TUM students for international exchange students

 If you wish to exchange or rent your room / apartment in Munich or Garching to an international exchange student during your semester abroad, please download this form for accommodation offers, fill it out and send it via email to Anna Kondratskaya.

 - Offers for winter semester by 4 June

-Your offers will be put online without contact details in July (for the winter semester) and in December/ January (for the summer semester).
+Your offers will be put online without contact details in July (for the winter semester) and in January (for the summer semester).
 Only international exchange students, interested in your offer, will receive the contact information via email from us and will write / call you directly.
-We kindly ask you to wait until the middle of July/ beginning of January and give the exchange students a chance to contact you.
+We kindly ask you to wait until the middle of July/ middle of January and give the exchange students a chance to contact you.